A Study on the Block Relocation Problem: Lower Bound Derivations and Strong Formulations: Derivations of Lower Bounds on the Number of Relocations

+{ To identify a block subset $\mathbb{B}^7$ satisfying P7 for a given shared block, we have designed an algorithm with $O(BS)$ time complexity.
+Details of this algorithm, referred to as A7, are presented in Appendix \ref{Appendix_Alg_P7}.}

 \textbf{Remark:}\\ The consideration of BG moves has been shown in Property 1, which is rather straightforward due to the initially BP blocks.
 Nevertheless, it is worth pointing out that the possible BG move presented in Theorem \ref{thm_new7} is actually for an initially WP block, which definitely is not obvious.
-This new understanding, as well as the consequently strengthened lower bound derivation, is obtained through a deeper analysis and a more involved reasoning on a particular structure.
-Hence, we believe that, with the support from our general framework, a more comprehensive understanding on the BRP and stronger lower bounds can be expected by studying more sophisticated structures and deriving richer insights. \\
+This new understanding, as well as {the following Theorem \ref{thm_new8}} and the consequently strong lower bound, is obtained through a deeper analysis and a more involved reasoning on a particular structure.
+Hence, we believe that, with the support from our general framework, a more comprehensive understanding on the BRP and stronger lower bounds can be expected by studying more sophisticated structures and deriving richer insights.

-Here we design an algorithm to find a block set $\mathcal{B}^7$ (i.e., two overlapped virtual layers) that satisfies P7.
-Given a WP block on a stack $s$, whose priority is lower than the lowest priority of other $S-1$ stacks.
-We first try to pick $S-1$ blocks each from one of the other $S-1$ stacks, together with the WP block, to form the upper virtual layer that satisfies P5.
-We then try to pick another $S-1$ blocks each from one of the other $S-1$ stacks and below the previously picked block of that stack, together with the WP block, to form the lower virtual layer that satisfies P5.
-If both the two virtual layers are formed successfully, then the corresponding $\mathcal{B}^7$ satisfies P7.
-Otherwise, an eligible $\mathcal{B}^7$ is not found.
-The pseudo code is omitted here due to its similarity to that of deriving just one virtual layer, i.e., a $\mathcal{B}^5$.

-For a shared WP block, the procedure of finding an eligible $\mathcal{B}^7$ consists of finding two virtual layers one below the other, and the time complexity of the procedure is $\mathcal{O}(BS)$.
-Moreover, given that the number of such WP blocks is less than $B$, the time complexity of the overall algorithm can therefore be $\mathcal{O}(B^2 S)$.